paymentwall/module-woocommerce/readme.txt

 == Changelog ==

+= v1.8.0 [21/09/2021] =
+* Upgrade brick version from 1.4 to 1.6

 = v1.7.4 [10/11/2021]
 * New option to open widget in Paymentwall hosted page

-= v1.7.4 [10/11/2021]
-* New option to open widget in Paymentwall hosted page

-= v1.8.0 [21/09/2021] =
-* Upgrade brick version from 1.4 to 1.6

 = v1.7.3 [1/09/2021] =
 * Add file language Russia